kgaydukova/PopulationGeneticsProject/README.md

 # GPOP_Project

-Project about simulating an evolving population
+Project to simulate an evolving population

 The objective of the project is the simulation of a simple population-genetics model to observe the influence of genetic drift, mutations, selection and population structure on the evolution of